oracle-livelabs/sprints/oci/sprint-connect-qs-analytics/sprint-connect-qs-analytics.md

 * Create an Oracle Analytics Cloud instance
 * Create a connection to a Query Service data source
 * Create a dataset from the Query Service connection
-* Create a workbook and add the dataset to it
+* Create a workbook and visualize the data

 ### Prerequisites
 * An Oracle Cloud Account.